welaughindoors/EmberUDK/README.md

 - ^-- Were disabled in favor for multiplayer (functions it relied on were single player exclusive)

 ####Networking by Inathero
-- Modular Pawns (lighting not being replicated to clients)
+- Modular Pawns
 - ALL attack animations (in a super bandwidth saving way)
 - Stance changes
 - Damage to/from EmberPawns (can't damage TestPawns)
 - Blocking (needs fixing)
 - Chambering (needs testing)
 - New damage groups
+- Smoothed pawn movement (choppy rotation still)
+- Light Enviro replicated, but needs to be perspawn instead of logic gated per tick.
+- Physics based grapple implemented
+- Visual grapple implemented
+- Visual grapple projectile implemented

 ####Admininistrator
 - Essentially all the Animations